diskuv/dkml-installer-ocaml/README.md

 * Developing operating system kernels?
 Have a look at [Mirage OS](https://mirage.io/)
 * Developing Linux server software like web servers?
 Plain old [OCaml on Debian, etc.](https://ocaml.org/docs/up-and-running) works well
 * Writing compilers or proofs?
 Plain old OCaml works really well
-* Wanting quick installations? *Use anything but Diskuv OCaml!* Diskuv OCaml will conduct from-source builds unless it can guarantee (and code sign) the binaries are reproducible.
+* Wanting quick installations? *Use anything but DkML!* DkML will conduct from-source builds unless it can guarantee (and code sign) the binaries are reproducible.
 Today that means a lot of compiling.

-The DKML Installer for OCaml generates and distributes installers for the Diskuv OCaml distribution.
+The DkML Installer for OCaml generates and distributes installers for the DkML distribution.
 Windows is ready today; macOS will be available soon.

-For news about Diskuv OCaml,
+For news about DkML,
 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/diskuv.svg?style=social&label=Follow%20%40diskuv)](https://twitter.com/diskuv) on Twitter.

 ## Installing